The Raven in the Foregate: Plot summary

 A thaw lets Cynric dig the grave for Ailnoth.
 The baker Jordan Achard was seen out early Christmas morning, and two will attest he was not at home.
 Hugh will announce this after the funeral as a way to get the guilty person talking, a scheme Cadfael terms devious.
 The funeral is well attended.
 Word that Hugh will charge the murderer draws many to the end of the funeral, including Ninian out of hiding.
 As the baker loudly protests his innocence of murder and guilt of adultery, Ralph Giffard mistakes Ninian as one to hold his horse.
 Ninian hides in his country-boy role again.
+Brother Jerome recognises Ninian holding the horse.
+About to call him out, he sees Giffard come to claim his horse and pay a silver penny to the boy.
+Thrown off by Giffard's non-recognition, Jerome breaks off, thinking himself mistaken and allowing Ninian to escape.

 Cynric is the one witness to Ailnoth's death.
 Cynric watched the scene between Ailnoth and Diota from the place where Eluned died, seeing what happened after Diota left.
 When Ailnoth beat Diota, she grabbed the end of the staff to stop him; he pulled it back as she let go and ran away.
 The priest reeled backwards, his head hitting a dead willow; then he fell into the pond.
 Cynric walked to see the man's face in the night.
 Cynric believed the will of God left Ailnoth dead exactly where Eluned died.
 Hugh's scheme worked in an unexpected way.
 Abbot Radulfus accepts Cynric's story, as does Hugh.
 Cadfael's evidence supports the story.
 Cynric finishes the burial.

-Brother Jerome recognises Ninian holding the horse.
-About to call him out, he sees Giffard come to claim his horse and pay a silver penny to the boy.